-If one were to pick a single indicator to signal a change in today's seemingly benign environment, it would be currencies.
-The development of the Chinese yuan is acting in line with our commentary of September 2005, but the yen may be the most telling indicator for 2007.
-Countries producing large surpluses such as those in the Persian Gulf and Russia are now actively diversifying to euro and yen.
+If one were to pick a single factor which could change today's seemingly benign environment it would be currencies.
+The development of the Chinese yuan is acting in line with our commentary of September 2005, but the Japanese yen may be the most telling indicator for 2007.
+Countries producing large balance of payments surpluses, such as those in the Persian Gulf and Russia, are now actively diversifying into euro and yen.

-World growth looks set to remain strong even in the face of a weaker US economy but sight should not be lost of Asia's greater export dependency than in the 1990s which in the event of growth fears, is likely to lead initially to fierce price volatility.

-Offsetting this to some extent is the fact that most economies are fundamentally stronger than in the 1990s.
-Also, our valuation models show that the region is offering some of the most compelling value.
-At this stage we have no plan to reduce our shorts as they should help to counter any change in market sentiment regarding risk assets.
+World growth looks set to remain strong even in the face of a weaker US economy but we should not forget that Asia now has a greater export dependency than in the 1990s which, should investors become nervous about the sustainability of demand, could lead to fierce price volatility.
+Offsetting this to some extent is the fact that most Asian economies are presently fundamentally stronger than in the 1990s and our valuation models show that the region is offering some of the most compelling value.